 - Select a dry, shady spot for your homemade aerobic compost bin or pile, ideally near a water source.

 - Build a simple container to hold your compost together.
 Google terms like “wire composter” or “high-rise composter” to get ideas.

 - Add “browns” and “greens” as they are collected, making sure that larger items are chopped or shredded to aid the breakdown process.

 - Moisten dry materials as they are added and bury wet materials like fruit approximately ten inches under the compost pile’s surface.
 It should feel moist (not soggy) to the touch.

 - Turn occasionally with a pitchfork or shovel.

-Worm bin systems (or vermicomposting) has many advantages for people with limited space and no garden or yard space to speak of.
+Many renters adopt a strategy called a worm bin.
+Worm bins have many advantages for people with limited space and no garden or yard space to speak of.
 They’re well-contained, don’t require contact with the earth, and (if managed properly) won’t attract pests or rodents or smell bad.

 Here’s how to do it: